Reductive group: Reductive group schemes

-A group scheme G over a scheme S is called reductive if the morphism G → S is smooth and affine, and every geometric fiber $G_{\overline k}$ is reductive.
-(For a point p in S, the corresponding geometric fiber means the base change of G to an algebraic closure $\overline k$ of the residue field of p.)
+A group scheme G over a scheme S is called reductive if the morphism G → S is smooth and affine, and every geometric fiber $G_\bar{k}$ is reductive.
+(For a point p in S, the corresponding geometric fiber means the base change of G to an algebraic closure $\bar{k}$ of the residue field of p.)
 Extending Chevalley's work, Michel Demazure and Grothendieck showed that pinned reductive group schemes over any nonempty scheme S are classified by root data.
 This statement includes the existence of Chevalley groups as group schemes over Z, and it says that every pinned reductive group over a scheme S is isomorphic to the base change of a Chevalley group from Z to S. A pinning of a split reductive group is a choice of root basis and also a choice of trivialisation of the one-dimensional additive group corresponding to each simple root.
 This statement is false without the pinning; for example, suppose that A is a Dedekind domain and that I is an ideal in A whose class in the class group of A is not a square.
-Then SL(A + I) and SL_2(A) are split and reductive over Spec A and have the same root data but they are not isomorphic: the flag scheme (the quotient by a Borel subgroup scheme) of the first is the projective line bundle P(A + I) and has no section with trivial normal bundle (a section corresponds to a short exact sequence 0 → J → A + I → K → 0 where J, K are ideal classes and the normal bundle is then J^{-1}K, which is not trivial since JK is isomorphic to I) while the flag scheme of the second is P^1_A and does possess sections with trivial normal bundle.
+Then SL(A + I) and SL_{2}(A) are split and reductive over Spec A and have the same root data but they are not isomorphic: the flag scheme (the quotient by a Borel subgroup scheme) of the first is the projective line bundle P(A + I) and has no section with trivial normal bundle (a section corresponds to a short exact sequence 0 → J → A + I → K → 0 where J, K are ideal classes and the normal bundle is then J^{-1}K, which is not trivial since JK is isomorphic to I) while the flag scheme of the second is P^{1}(A) and does possess sections with trivial normal bundle.